Orbifolds of topological quantum field theories

 \, . \ee The other invariance conditions similarly impose that~$\zz(\A_0^-)$ is a coassociative comultiplication on~$\A_1$, and more generally all the invariance conditions~\eqref{eq:Invariance} for $n=2$ are equivalent to $(\A_1, \zz(\A_0^+), \zz(\A_0^-))$ being a \textsl{$\Delta$-separable symmetric Frobenius algebra} in~$\mathcal D_\zz$, see \cite[Prop.\,3.4]{cr1210.6363} for details. \item An orbifold datum $\A = (\A_3,\A_2,\A_1,\A_0^+,\A_0^-)$ for a 3-dimensional TQFT~$\zz$ satisfies the invariance condition \be \!\!\! \zz\left( \tikzzbox{ } \right) = \zz\left( \tikzzbox{ } \right) \ee (where we suppress the labels $\A_1,\A_2,\A_3$ for all 1-, 2, and 3-strata) as well as those coming from the other dual 2-3 moves in~\eqref{eq:3dDualPachner} and those dual to the 1-4 moves in~\eqref{eq:3dPachner}.

-Expressed internally to the 3-category~$\mathcal D_\zz$ (recall Theorem~\ref{thm:CMS}), it follows that the 1-morphism $\A_2\colon \A_3\lra \A_3$ has the structure of a (not necessarily unital) $E_1$-algebra with multiplication $\A_1\colon \A_2\circ \A_2\lra \A_2$ and associator $\zz(\A_0^+)$.
-Indeed, the condition~\eqref{eq:3dInv} precisely states that the pentagon axiom for $\zz(\A_0^+)$ holds.
+Expressed internally to the 3-category~$\mathcal D_\zz$ (recall Theorem~\ref{thm:CMS}), it follows that the 1-morphism $\A_2\colon \A_3\lra \A_3$ comes with the structure of a (not necessarily unital) $E_1$-algebra.
+Indeed, the multiplication $\A_1\colon \A_2\circ \A_2\lra \A_2$ is associative up to the associator $\zz(\A_0^+)$, and the condition~\eqref{eq:3dInv} precisely states that the pentagon axiom for $\zz(\A_0^+)$ holds.
 More generally, all the invariance conditions~\eqref{eq:Invariance} for $n=3$ are equivalent to $(\A_2, \A_1, \zz(\A_0^+), \zz(\A_0^-))$ being a categorification of $\Delta$-separable symmetric Frobenius algebras in~$\mathcal D_\zz$, where the uncategorified defining conditions only hold up to coherent 3-isomorphisms built from $\zz(\A_0^\pm)$ and the adjunction data in~$\mathcal D_\zz$, see \cite{CRS1, CM3dOrbifoldCompletion} for details. \end{enumerate} \end{example}